Skip to Main Content

 E-TEXTBOOKS

 In preparing your course curricula, some of you may have chosen e-textbooks through your publisher or free Open Access textbooks (OA textbooks are discussed here).
 The library can check and see if your textbook is purchasable and affordable as a multi-user library e-book.
-For example, at this page is a list of several textbooks we purchased as library e-books for Spring 2023.
+For example, at this page is a list of several textbooks we purchased as library e-books for Fall 2024.
 However, please understand this is not always possible.
 Many publishers refuse to make e-textbooks available to libraries, and instead only allow individual student purchases to maintain their profits (this industry practice is well-stated by another library, here).

 LIBRARY VIDEOS (STREAMING AND DVDs)